Xilinx/ml-suite/deepdetect_webcam.md

 	*******************************************/
 	var url = "yourpublicdns.compute-1.amazonaws.com:8888";
 	```
-	Change yourpublicdns.compute-1.amazonaws.com with your instance public IP address.
+	Change yourpublicdns.compute-1.amazonaws.com to your instance's public IP address.

-   This is for client browser to upload image to server.py
+   This is for the client browser to upload image to server.py
 6. Navigate to `deepdetect/`
 7. Execute ./exec_deepdetect_docker.sh
 8. Execute `python server.py`
-   This starts the webcam demo webpage & server.
+   This starts the webcam demo webpage and server.
    ```
 	$ cd demo/webcam/
 	$ ls